chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 }
 ```

-> ℹ️ An alternative is to create readonly props.
-This can prove challenging when considering nested properties and one would need to be carefull about collection types used as well.
+> ℹ️ An alternative is to create read-only props.
+This can prove challenging when considering nested properties and one would need to be careful about collection types used as well.

-> ℹ️ In many scenarios knowing that something came from a prop vs say state should not be a detail that should be exposed in the usage as many will justify `props.x` communicates this.
+> ℹ️ In many scenarios knowing that something came from a prop vs say the state should not be a detail that should be exposed in the usage as many will justify `props.x` communicates this.

-✅ **DO** mark state type properties as readonly accordingly to avoid direct mutations.
+✅ **DO** mark state type properties as read-only accordingly to avoid direct mutations.

 ```typescript
 interface ComponentState {